Perfect Day Trip to Nara

 Late Morning: Todai-ji Temple (11:00 AM - 12:30 PM)

 Home to the world's largest bronze Buddha (15 meters tall), Todai-ji is Nara's most impressive sight.
-The Great Buddha Hall that houses it is one of the world's largest wooden structures—and this is actually a smaller reconstruction than the original!
+The Great Buddha Hall that houses it is one of the world's largest wooden structures.
+This is actually a smaller reconstruction than the original!

 Lunch: Naramachi (12:30 PM - 1:30 PM)